Parents and Their Feelings

 We use the word “gay” to simplify the conversation but we are speaking about all gay, lesbian, bisexual, transgender and queer people.
 Many young persons use the term “queer” as a generic way of saying they are different.
 This course will cover sexual orientation and gender identity minorities.

 If you have a gay child, know that you are not alone.

 - In the United States there are approximately nine million gay people.

-- Three out of every one hundred people are gay.
+- Nine out of every one hundred people are gay.

 - Eighteen million parents have a gay child.